alexeyfala/DataOrganizer/Repository.Migrations/README.md

 > Design time uses a dummy connection string `Data Source=design-time.db`

+## Roll back migrations

+`migrations remove` only deletes the last *not yet applied* migration.
+To undo an *applied* migration, update the database to an earlier one (`0` reverts everything):

+    dotnet ef database update <PreviousMigrationName> --project Repository.Migrations --startup-project Repository.Migrations dotnet ef database update 0 --project Repository.Migrations --startup-project Repository.Migrations

 ## Verify the wiring without creating files

     dotnet ef dbcontext info --project Repository.Migrations --startup-project Repository.Migrations

 The output should contain `Provider name: Microsoft.EntityFrameworkCore.Sqlite` and `Options: MigrationsAssembly=Repository.Migrations`.

+## Check that the snapshot matches the model

+Useful as a sanity check / in CI — fails if the model changed but no migration was added:

+    dotnet ef migrations has-pending-model-changes --project Repository.Migrations --startup-project Repository.Migrations

+## Troubleshooting

+Append `--verbose` to any command above to see detailed diagnostic output when something fails.